Agent-Artificial/Module-Validator/README.md

     module_specific_setting = config.get('module_specific_setting')
 ```

-The `configure` method will be called automatically when the module is loaded, providing it with the merged global and module-specific configuration.
+The `configure` method will be called automatically when the module is loaded, providing it with the merged global and module-specific configuration for the current environment.

+### Adding New Environments

+To add a new environment:

+1. Create a new directory under `config/` with the environment name (e.g., `config/staging/`).
+2. Add a `global.yaml` file in this new directory with the global settings for this environment.
+3. Add module-specific YAML files as needed (e.g., `embedding.yaml`).

+The configuration system will automatically detect and use the new environment when `MODULE_VALIDATOR_ENV` is set to the new environment name.

 ### Basic Usage